Quick start

 When should I use the Unit Price Calculator?

-Use it when your task matches one of these common needs: Compare small and family-size grocery packages.
-Check whether bulk paper towels, pet food, or detergent are actually cheaper.
-It works best when you already know the values, dates, units, or settings the page asks for.
+Use it when your task matches one of these common needs: Compare price per ounce for small and family-size grocery packages.
+Check whether bulk paper towels, pet food, litter, or detergent are actually cheaper.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 What is the Unit Price Calculator doing with my inputs?

-In plain language: The calculator divides each item price by its package quantity, compares both unit prices, and shows the cheaper option.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: Unit price = item price / item quantity.
+The calculator finds each item's price per shared unit, identifies the lower unit price, then shows the savings per unit and savings percentage compared with the higher unit price.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 What do the main Unit Price Calculator inputs mean?

-Price: The shelf or sale price for each product.
-Quantity: Package size for each product in the same unit.
-Shared unit: The unit both products use, such as oz, lb, count, roll, or sheet.
+Item name: Optional labels that make the result easier to read, such as small box, family size, brand A, or bulk pack.
+Price: The shelf price, sale price, coupon-adjusted price, or receipt price you want to compare.
+Quantity: Package size for each product, entered in the same unit for a fair unit-price comparison.
+Shared unit: The unit both products use, such as oz, lb, count, roll, sheet, fl oz, mL, tablet, or bag.

 How should I read the Unit Price Calculator answer?